App version: 0.1.0

 Alternatives to High APR Loans

-If the car loan you’re offered has an extremely high APR, you may decide that it’s too expensive to accept.
-But that doesn’t mean that you’re out of options.
+If the car loan you’re offered has an extremely high APR, you may decide that it’s too expensive to accept, but that doesn’t mean that you’re out of options.
 Here are two alternatives to consider instead.

 Using a Cosigner

-Wait and Improve Your Credit Score
+Wait and Build Your Credit Score

 You could also put the car loan on pause for a bit and work on improving your financial situation before you apply.
 This could help you get a lower APR on a car loanThe best way to strengthen your credit score is to pay your bills on time and in full.
 You may also build your credit by paying down outstanding debts.
 It’s wise to check your credit report to make sure there are no errors that could be impacting your score.
-You can receive a free credit report from each of the three major credit reporting bureaus — TransUnion, Equifax, and Experian — or from AnnualCreditReport.com.
+You can receive a free credit report from each of the three major credit reporting bureaus — TransUnion®, Equifax®, and Experian® — or from AnnualCreditReport.com.
 If you spot any mistakes on the report, alert the credit bureaus immediately about correcting the errors.

 The Takeaway

-While the average car loan interest rate is around 7.00%, the maximum APR you might end up paying could be much higher.
-To protect yourself, learn as much information as possible about your state’s usury laws.
-Also, do some research on average interest rates.
-For example, the average interest rate for deep subprime loans, which are loans given to borrowers with the worst credit, is about 13.42%.
-If the APR you’re being offered is higher than that, explore other loan options.
-It’s critical to shop around to a variety of lenders to help ensure that you’re getting the best deal possible.
-Also, don’t be afraid to negotiate interest rates and fees to see if you can lower your APR.
-Finally, if you already have a car loan with a high APR, you may be able to refinance the loan.
-When you refinance a car, you take out a new loan — ideally, one with a lower interest rate or better term — and pay off your old loan.
-You can figure out how much refinancing might save you with an auto loan refinancing calculatorAgain, it pays to shop around for the best rates and terms you can qualify for.
-Lantern can help simplify the process by letting you compare loan offers from multiple lenders all at once.
+While the average car loan interest rate is 6.35% for new cars, the maximum APR you might end up paying could be much higher.
+To protect yourself, learn as much as you can about your state’s usury laws, and do what you can to build your credit score to help you get the best rate you can.Finally, if you already have a car loan with a high APR, you may be able to refinance the loan.
+When you refinance a car, you take out a new loan — ideally, one with a lower interest rate or better terms — and pay off your old loan.
+If you’re looking to refinance, Lantern by SoFi can help simplify the process by letting you compare loan offers from multiple lenders all at once.
 This can make it quick and convenient to find the best car loan option for you.Find and compare auto refinancing rates today with Lantern.

 Frequently Asked Questions